Antonio-Kim/fullstackopen2022/part6/redux-anecdotes/README.md

 ## 6.16 Anecdotes and the backend, step 4

 Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the Redux Thunk library.

+## 6.17 Anecdotes and the backend, step 5

+Voting does not yet save changes to the backend.
+Fix the situation with the help of the Redux Thunk library.